purnimaporwal/ifad-pdr-extractor/README.md

 **Manual backup tool**

 For files where both automatic strategies get the wrong pages.
-You specify the printed start and end page numbers yourself and the tool maps those to actual PDF positions and extracts cleanly.
+You specify the printed start and end page numbers yourself, and the tool maps those to actual PDF positions and extracts cleanly.

 ---